 **The SOU IS NOT REQUIRED FOR MEMBERS WHO ALREADY HAVE AN APPROVED TEB REQUEST**

-Click here for a step-by-step guide on how to complete the SOU.
+Step-by-step guide on how to complete SOU

 DoD Q&A: click here